Connect with others who understand.

 Screening Tests for Opioid Use Disorder

 Healthcare professionals can use screening tests to check if you have a high risk for OUD.
-A screening test is a quick questionnaire with questions related to your substance use.
+A screening test is a brief questionnaire about your substance use.
 These tests can’t diagnose OUD, but they can help healthcare providers decide if you might need a more thorough assessment for OUD.

 There are several different screening tests for substance use disorders, including OUD.
 Most are designed for you to self-report your answers.
 This means that the results are based on your answers instead of your provider’s observations.